 - Unblocks Netflix, BBC iPlayer, Amazon Prime Video

 - Limited P2P servers for torrenting

-NordVPN is based in Panama based VPN service that offers servers 5500 servers all over the globe.
+NordVPN is based in Panama-based secure Chrombook VPN that offers servers 5200+ servers in 60 countries.
 That’s not all, NordVPN even uses double data encryption to offer next-level security.

 In terms of performance, NordVPN for Chromebook, offers lightning speeds, various payment modes including Bitcoin, and obfuscation technology to help you bypass even the harshest Geo-restrictions.

 This best VPN for Chromebook is excellent for streaming purposes as well, with the ability to unblock US Netflix, BBC iPlayer, Amazon Prime Video, and more.